nebtrx/sidewired/readme.md

 	...
 ```

-The implicit mode allows you to define a unique configuration for your player anywhere in your code without worrying about any other code using or messing with it since it is *thread locally storaged* and only lasts for the contextual thread's life time.
+The implicit mode allows you to define a unique configuration for your player anywhere in your code without worrying about any other code using or messing with it, since it is **thread locally stored** and only lasts for the contextual thread's life time.
 This mode comes quite handy when you want to get rid of passing the **player configuration object** to the view or, even worse, having to create it right there.

 ```